 Searching for a stretch wrapper can be an overwhelming process.
 Sometimes it feels like the more machines you look at the more similar they appear.
 To simplify things, consider focusing on just a few areas.
-Our customers seem to be focusing on the safety, reliability and ease of use for a machine.
+Our customers seem to be paying the most attention to safety, reliability and ease of use for a machine.
 They also want support if something goes wrong.
 In this blog we will break down those four topics and give you tips on how to evaluate a semi-automatic stretch wrapper.

 - All wires and motors are enclosed to prevent trip, scrape or burn hazards.